Sempervivum - growing and care.

 As well as ever-changing colors, the plants come in a wide range of shapes and sizes - from large growers with broad leaves, to ones with tiny leaves clustered so tightly they form very neat little mounds.
 Individual rosettes can be as large as a plate or as small as a finger nail.

 Most Semps will flower at some stage, depending on variety.
 Some flowers are very beautiful and bright, others are fairly dull and not as pretty as the leaves.
 The cobwebbed types (or those with cobweb genes in them) are always worth seeing in flower.
 The flowers are usually pink or some shade of pink to almost red, some are yellow and a few are white.

 It is important to understand about their flowering habits - technically, they are known as monocarpic - they flower and fruit only once, then they die.
 But only that rosette, not the whole plant!
 After a year or two, maybe more, a mature rosette (often the central rosette in a clump) will start to change.
 The colour may change and the rosette will start growing upwards - this is the flower stalk.
 This early stage is sometimes called 'coning' as the rosette takes on a cone shape.
-These flowering rosettes don't develop offsets or chicks.
+These flowering rosettes don't usually develop offsets or chicks.